steven-ellis/apac_rh_forum_19/docs/OpenShift_4.2.md

 [OpenShift Installer](OpenShiftInstaller.md).

 ## Version Testing

+- 4.2.1 OpenShift Workshop in RHPDS
+    - Using the GA of OCS 4.2.1 on OCP 4.2.13
+        - Need to scale up machinesets as we've only got 2 workers to start with
+        - No deployment issues as we meet the compatibility matrix for [OCS 4.2](./OCS_4.2.md).

+- 4.2.0 "OCP and Container Storage for Admins" in RHPDS
+    - Using the GA of OCS 4.2.0 on OCP 4.2.7
+        - Some deployment issues as we don't meet the compatibility matrix for [OCS 4.2](./OCS_4.2.md).
+        - Storage Cluster tab of operator didn't deploy correctly
+        - Deployment ultimately works, but some issues

 - 4.2.0 RHPDS Workshop
     - Using the GA of OCP 4.2
         - Need to scale up machinesets as we've only got 2 workers to start with